 Matthew believes in giving the local community a far greater say in decisions made by the council, keeping them informed regularly throughout the year.
 It is only by talking to residents and understanding the issues that concern them that we can reach workable solutions.
 There is a great opportunity to help local communities work together to improve the area they live in.

-Louis is chair of Worcester Green Party.
-He and his wife have lived in Worcester for 22 years and he has two grown-up children who attended Cherry Orchard Primary, Nunnery Wood High school and Sixth Form College.
+Louis and his wife have lived in Worcester for 24 years and he has two grown-up children who attended Cherry Orchard Primary, Nunnery Wood High school and Sixth Form College.
 He enjoys cycling for fitness and takes delight in learning new skills having recently taken up growing vegetables in his garden.

 His main priorities for the city are to encourage smaller independent businesses over the large corporate chains, to reduce the amount of city centre congestion and to increase the amount of affordable homes.
 New homes must be found, but in policy terms we should resist building on greenfield sites like Middle Battenhall Farm, St Peters and Norton.
 We should instead be building on brownfield sites and encouraging more flats above our city centre shops.